thecredibleway/thecredibleway-com/docs/faq/questions/if-a-good-god-exists-why-is-there-evil-and-suffering.md

 The world doesn't merely appear chaotic; it is truly in disarray, with chaos evident in every aspect of life.
 We're witnessing a proliferation of greed, driving horrific acts like murder, violence, wars, kidnappings, the rape of women and the bullying of children.
 Corruption is rampant - permeating politics, law enforcement, big pharma, tech companies etc.
-The human cost is immense - rampant sickness, broken marriages, terrified children, and an overwhelming sense of loneliness and fear.
+The human cost is immense - rampant sickness, broken marriages, terrified children and an overwhelming sense of loneliness and fear.
 We've just scratched the surface - leaving you wondering if God is in control or has He abandoned His post at the helm?